 The revenue factor of our plan pays out 100% at targeted revenue achievement on a consolidated basis or for each region, as applicable, for each named executive officer.
-The payout would be zero for 2022 revenue below the threshold of 88% attainment of the annual targets for our Company as a whole and each of its business units.
-The payment is 30% of the annual bonus at the threshold amounts of 88% attainment, and increases in amounts specified by the compensation committee to the degree revenue exceeds the respective threshold amounts up to a maximum of 200%.
+The payout would have been zero for 2023 revenue below the threshold of approximately 90% attainment of the annual targets for our Company as a whole and each of its business units.
+The payment is 30% of the annual bonus at the threshold amounts of approximately 90% attainment, and increases in amounts specified by the compensation and talent committee to the degree revenue exceeds the respective threshold amounts up to a maximum of 200%.

 The AOI factor pays out 100% at targeted AOI achievement on a consolidated basis for each named executive officer.
-The payout would be zero for 2022 if AOI is below 40% of the target amount (the threshold amount).
-AOI payouts increase above threshold in amounts specified by the compensation committee, to the degree that AOI exceeds the threshold amount, up to a maximum of 200%.
-For AOI performance between threshold and target, the payout factor would increase proportionately between 40% and 100%, or about 0.2 percentage points for each basis point in additional AOI, and between target and maximum, the payout factor would increase proportionately between 100% and 200%, or about 0.2 percentage points for each basis point in additional AOI.
-For 2022, the AOI performance was below threshold and therefore no payout was made for that factor.
+The payout would have been zero for 2023 if AOI is below 84% of the target amount (the threshold amount).
+AOI payouts increase above threshold in amounts specified by the compensation and talent committee, to the degree that AOI exceeds the threshold amount, up to a maximum of 200%.
+For AOI performance between threshold and target, the payout factor increased proportionately between 40% and 100%, or about 0.3 percentage points for each basis point in additional AOI, and between target and maximum, the payout factor would increase proportionately between 100% and 200%, or about 0.3 percentage points for each basis point in additional AOI.